analiz-sintez/begriff/README.md

 - If a word is tough to remember, get a helpful picture.
 - Get help reading web pages you're interested in: paste a URL and receive a short recap using words you’re currently studying.
 - Check a sentence for grammar and lexical correctness if you're in doubt.
+- Do all this for any foreign language: German, Korean, Armenian—you name it.

 ## How to Try